 Understanding what distinguishes the triumphs from the failures has been the life’s work of Oxford professor Bent Flyvbjerg, dubbed “the world’s leading megaproject expert.”
 In How Big Things Get Done, he and Dan Gardner identify the errors in judgment and decision-making that lead projects, both big and small, to fail, and the research-based principles that will make you succeed with yours.

-“This book is important, timely, instructive, and entertaining.
-What more could you ask for?”— Daniel Kahneman, Nobel Prize–winning author of Thinking, Fast and Slow
+“This book is important, timely, instructive, and entertaining.”— Daniel Kahneman, Nobel Prize–winning author of Thinking, Fast and Slow